brentvatne/brentvatne.github.io/_posts/2015-01-06-js-react-components-in-om.markdown

 Let's say you want to use an external library such as [selectize.js](http://brianreavis.github.io/selectize.js/) in your Om application.
-First you'll need to include this library - if you're not using advanced compilation (you probably should be) then you don't need externs - but you probably will be eventually (don't worry about it right now if you're just learning and making toy apps), so generate them [here](http://www.dotnetwise.com/Code/Externs/) or get externs for a few common libraries [here](http://closureplease.com/externs/) or just [make your
+First you'll need to include this library - if you're not using advanced compilation then you don't need externs - but you probably will be eventually (don't worry about it right now if you're just learning and making toy apps), so generate them [here](http://www.dotnetwise.com/Code/Externs/) or get externs for a few common libraries [here](http://closureplease.com/externs/) or just [make your